1861 – 1882: The Bellows Era, Part 2: All Souls and the Civil War

 1861 – The Civil War began when gun batteries in Charleston, SC, fired on Fort Sumter.
 The fort surrendered the following day, and President Lincoln issued a call for 75,000 volunteers to defend the Union.

-1861 – Sarah Bedell Cooper (1795–1865), wife of Peter Cooper, and Louisa Lee Schuyler (1837–1926), also a member of All Souls, organized a meeting to discuss what women could do to support the Union troops in the Civil War.
+1861 – Sarah Bedell Cooper (1795–1865), wife of Peter Cooper, and Louisa Lee Schuyler (1837–1926), also a member of All Souls, helped to organize a meeting to discuss what women could do to support the Union troops in the Civil War.
 A reported 3,000 to 4,000 women attended the meeting, which was held at Cooper Union.
 Elizabeth Blackwell, who was another of the organizers, was the country’s first female physician, and was also a Unitarian.

 Meeting of the Ladies of New York at Cooper Union, 1861, by Frank Leslie.